Regal-Amy/customer-churn-prediction/README.md

 # customer-churn-prediction

-This project focuses on predicting customer churn for PowerCO.
-The primary objective is to analyze customer data and identify key factors contributing to customer attrition.
-By leveraging Random Forest Classifier, I built a predictive model that assists the company in retaining customers and minimizing churn rates.
+This project aims to predict customer churn for PowerCo using machine learning techniques.
+By analyzing customer data such as energy consumption, contract details, and pricing, I built a model using Random Forest Classifier to identify customers at risk of leaving, enabling proactive retention strategies.